Glasspaper-Solutions/react-test/README.md

 ## Assignment

+1. Add a routing to app
+2. Make a products page
+3. Make a nav component that has a link to product page
-1. Make a products page that get products from api and list out some of the data.
+4. Make a the products page that get products from api and list out some of the data.
-2. Make a link/button that open up a product details page from the list of products.
+5. Make a link/button that open up a product details page from the list of products.
-3. Create a product details page that get the product details from api based on a params in the url.
+6. Create a product details page that get the product details from api based on a params in the url.
-4. Make a users page that list out the user from the users.js file under assets/data/users.
+7. Make a users page that list out the user from the users.js file under assets/data/users.
-5. Make a button on users page that hide show active users
+8. Make a button on users page that hide show active users

 ## Api url